Living Outdoors – Creating an Oasis

 Here are a few ideas to create an “outdoor living space.”

-Our front lawn is a dessert.
+Our front lawn in Innisfil is a dessert.
 We face south and have full sun all day.
 It’s tough to get things to grow that don’t require lots of water and attention.
 Over the years we have created perennial gardens that look quite lovely.
 I add a few low maintenance pots of flowers for extra colour.

 My husband loves cacti and 20 years ago he bought several small plants that fit easily inside our home.
 He has transplanted them several times and they are no longer 2” tall.
 And my home is small.
 So, I pared down things to make room for his growing cacti during the winter months.
 And as soon as the frost is gone about May 24th he places them outside.
 We created spots for them to fit in our gardens which you can see below.